pelodelfuego/jupyjet/README.md

 ie - it generate python modules based of notebook content.

-**Importante note**: Jupyjet works only on unix based system for now.
+**Importante note: Jupyjet works only on unix based system for now.**